Transitions in Dynamic Point Labeling: Conclusion

 \section{Conclusion}

 In this paper we performed a first investigation into the number of overlaps produced by transitions on labelings of points, and started by proving tight upper bounds for various transition styles.
 In addition, we implemented the transition styles in a prototype and performed a case study that revealed the need for sophisticated transition styles that find a good compromise between the number of overlaps and the duration of a transition.
 We see this paper as a first step towards understanding such transitions in point labeling.
-Therefore we have many open questions for future work, such as: \begin{itemize} \item Should we develop new transition styles or improve the existing ones?
-Can we utilize more structured movement, like performing all movements in the same direction simultaneously? \item Is it sensible to try to formalize more perception-oriented desiderata for transitions, such as the symmetry of transitions or the traceability of labels? \item Is choosing label directions in simultaneous transitions still \NP-hard with unit weights? \item Can we compute a \emph{stable} labeling \Labeling{2}, that minimizes the number of moving labels? \end{itemize}
+We have already addressed in the previous section some directions for future work targeted to our case study.
+Also in terms of theoretical questions, there are numerous open questions for future work, such as: \begin{itemize} \item Should we develop new transition styles or improve the existing ones?
+Can we utilize more structured movement, like performing all movements in the same direction simultaneously?
+Can we develop map feature-aware transition styles that, for example, avoid occluding important map features during movement? \item Is it sensible to try to formalize more perception-oriented desiderata for transitions, such as the symmetry of transitions or the traceability of labels? \item Is choosing label directions in simultaneous transitions still \NP-hard with unit weights? \item Can we compute a \emph{stable} labeling \Labeling{2}, that minimizes the number of moving labels? \item How do transitions perform in comparison that do not separate additions, movements, and removals with respect to our optimization goals but also in cognitive studies assessing the usability and utility of the different approaches? \end{itemize}